unaraut/Primes/README.md

 MemoryMappedGenericQueue.java

 A low latency off-heap persistent queue implementation based on memory cached files.
 Inspired by HFT Chronicle Queue.
-It class is not thread safe as the intention is inter process communication on the same server.

  <bold>
   Start the Prime app before starting the Randomizer app.